Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 To mitigate cold start latency impact on users, engineers implement several proactive strategies:

 You can turn measured phase durations into a readiness decision.
-In this example, predictive scaling four minutes before a known carrier-status surge is sufficient for the measured path, while scaling two minutes before it is not:
+In this example, predictive scaling four minutes before a known incident-review surge is sufficient for the measured path, while scaling two minutes before it's not:

 1phase_seconds = {